Kong/docs.konghq.com/TECHNICAL-WRITING-GUIDE.md

 * Step n
 * Optional next steps or related article

-Our _How-To template_ have this layout available in Markdown for you to use as a starting point.
+Our [How-to template](/templates/how-to.md) have this layout available in Markdown for you to use as a starting point.

 *Title [h1]*

-How-To guide titles typically follow the “How to [X] using [Y]” format.
+How-to guide titles typically follow the “How to [X] using [Y]” format.

 *Table of Contents [h4]*